Chachapoyas, Treasure of the north, Private Tour

 TOUR GUIDE:

-• Operated with English or Spanish speaking local guide on a private basis
+- Operated with an English or Spanish-speaking local guide on a private basis

 ACCOMMODATION: